Updated for 2026

 Smart Recorder earned a permanent spot on our test phone for long overnight sessions.
 It has a live waveform, skip silence to shrink dead air, and a calibration screen so background hum gets filtered first.
 It is free with ads, though it doubles nicely for capturing outdoor sounds.
 In our testing, a four hour recording finished without a single crash or dropout.

 Otter is what we reach for when the words matter more than the audio.
 It records and transcribes at the same time, so a one hour meeting becomes searchable text within minutes, with speakers labeled.
 Great for students and journalists who hate retyping quotes.
-The free tier gives you a monthly pool of transcription minutes, and paid plans raise that ceiling and add live captions.
+The free Basic tier gives you a monthly pool of transcription minutes, but it also caps each conversation at 30 minutes and allows only three file imports total, so a full lecture or interview can get cut off.
+Paid plans raise those limits and add live captions.

 If you carry a Pixel, this app feels like magic.
 It transcribes your voice on the device in real time, no internet needed, and lets you search recordings by spoken word or even by sounds like applause.
 We loved tapping a sentence in the transcript to jump straight to that moment.
 It is free, and recent Android versions let you share clips with a clean text summary.